tecladuran/gcims-workflows/docs/Correction/orthogonal_correction.md

 on the cluster intensity matrix.
 The PCA is first computed on the original, uncorrected data, and the resulting components are used as a reference space for later projections.

-We begin by displaying the projection of the original data on the first two principal components, colored by elapsed time.

 <div class="figure" style="text-align: center">